Mother’s Day – a day to celebrate, but how?

 “Tell me again,” I ask, trying to get my face close enough to hear her words through broken sobs.

 “I was sitting in the pew.
-It was hard enough for me to come to church this morning, being Mother’s Day and all.
+It was hard enough for me to attend church this morning, Mother’s Day and all.
 Then, I hear the minister ask all the mothers to come forward for a white corsage.
-He’s smiling and nodding as women of all ages, some my own friends, go forward.”
+He’s smiling and nodding as women of all ages, some of my friends, go forward.”

-I put my arm around her and rock her as I would a child and promise myself that I’ll be more sensitive how the church celebrates this day from now on.
+I put my arm around her, rock her as I would a child, and promise to be more sensitive to how the church celebrates this day.

-Later in the service, I sit and watch loving parents present their babies and young children for dedication and baptism and wonder if this has been a truly pastoral and worshipful Mother’s Day experience for the entire congregation.
+Later in the service, I watch loving parents present their babies and young children for dedication and baptism.
+I wonder if this has been a genuinely pastoral and worshipful Mother’s Day experience for the entire congregation.

-I began to ask, “How do such important covenants in the life of a church and its membership such as Dedications and Sacraments end up on a secular day of celebration, one that prompts more business for the Hallmark card industry than attendance in church?”
-Perhaps it is because most people see this particular Sunday as a time of coming home, to both the familiar sounds and scenes of their childhood and to a space of nurture and memory.
-Just the words ‘Mother’s Day’ echoes motherhood and apple pie, hugs, family gatherings, and greeting cards with meaningful words that affirm the importance of relationship—with God and one another
+I began to ask, “How do such important covenants in the life of a church and its membership, such as Dedications and Sacraments, end up on a secular day of celebration, one that prompts more business for the Hallmark card industry than attendance in church?”
+Perhaps it is because most people see this particular Sunday as a time of coming home to both the familiar sounds and scenes of their childhood and a space of nurture and memory.
+Just the words ‘Mother’s Day’ echoes motherhood and apple pie, hugs, family gatherings, and greeting cards with meaningful words that affirm the importance of relationship—with God and one another.

 For this reason, a man I’ll call Joe was appalled that the minister should question his daughter's choice of Sunday for his grandson’s baptism.
 "It's a family day, for goodness sake.
 It's what families do on Mother's Day . . . they get together.
 Surely, you wouldn't discourage families from coming to church to celebrate and give God thanks for a new life?
 Truly what is this church becoming . . . to turn away a child?
 Even Jesus reprimanded his disciples for doing the same thing.
 And this is his church."

-These heartfelt feelings caused me to rethink ways to minister more effectively on one of the most family centered days in the year.
+These heartfelt feelings caused me to rethink ways to minister more effectively on one of the most family-centred days in the year.
 As a young couple many years ago, my husband and I were among many who approached our minister to baptize on Mother’s Day, knowing our biological and church family would gather and circle us with loving support.
-We knew the sacrament surrounded by songs of joy, sacred words of scripture, and love would draw us closer to God and to our church
+We knew the sacrament surrounded by songs of joy, sacred words of scripture, and love would draw us closer to God and our church.

-It was only when we brought our two chosen children to the baptismal font in the early 80s that I thought of their birth mothers and how they would feel if they were sitting in a congregation on Mother’s Day.
+Only when we brought our two chosen children to the baptismal font in the early 80s did I think of their birth mothers and how they would feel if they were sitting in a congregation on Mother’s Day.

-We explore, as a pastoral care team, the possibilities of any of these women sitting in church during Mother’s Day morning worship and how pastoral care might be extended through more sensitive worship.
+As a pastoral care team, we explore the possibilities of any of these women sitting in church during Mother’s Day morning worship and how the church’s pastoral care might be extended through more sensitive worship.
 We leave the challenge with the Worship Committee to plan Mother’s Day service so women, men and children can join together to remember their mothers.
-We begin to ask how we can come together as a community of faith with more compassion and what would a more inclusive Sunday look like.
-We agree that we all have someone to thank . . . we are here . . . so we’ve obviously had a mother, or one we claim as ours.
+We begin to ask how we can come together as a community of faith with more compassion and what a more inclusive Sunday would look like.
+We agree that we all have someone to thank . . . we are here . . . so we’ve had a mother, or one we claim as ours

-We were left with the reality that for some, recollections of their mother are like scratches across their favourite CD.
-Some people have to keep working at forgiving or asking forgiveness and react differently to an invitation to remember their mother.
+This focus left us with the reality that some recollections of their mother might be like scratches across their favourite CD.
+Some people keep working at forgiving or asking forgiveness and react differently to an invitation to remember their mother.
 One man reflected on the day he walked out of church because the minister asked people to speak their mother’s name aloud in a Prayer of Thanksgiving.
-A woman told me, she counts on the minister and the Mother’s Day service every year to help her remember the good things in her relationship with her mother, because they were few and far between.
-Every year, she grows closer to reconciliation with her mother; one who had let her down and crushed her spirit many times over the years . . . but it hadn’t happened yet.
-“This is the first year I was able to say, 'Forgive her Father, for she knows not what she did.’
+A woman told me she counts on the minister and the Mother’s Day service every year to help her remember the good things in her relationship with her mother because they were few and far between.
+Every year, she grows closer to reconciliation with her mother, one who had let her down and crushed her spirit many times over the years . . . but it hadn’t happened yet.
+“This is the first year I could say, ‘Forgive her Father, for she knows not what she did.’
 So I’m getting closer.”

-A man came to me after a recent Mother’s Day service and said, “I have intentionally stayed away from church on Mother’s Day for the past six years and almost didn’t come this morning.
-But, I’m so glad I did, because today, I could remember my mother and move a little closer to reconciling with her.
-Ordinarily there’d be proud parents with children at the front of the church.
-I love it any other Sunday, but not on this Sunday, because it belongs to my mother . . . she and I still have a lot of homework and she’s been gone seven years today — Mother’s Day.
-Thank you for helping me through it.”
+After a recent Mother’s Day service, a man came to me and said, “I have intentionally stayed away from church on Mother’s Day for the past six years and almost didn’t come this morning.
+But I’m so glad I did because I can remember my mother today and move closer to reconciling with her.
+Ordinarily, there’d be proud parents with children at the front of the church.
+I love it any other Sunday, but not this Sunday, because it belongs to my mother.
+I have a lot of homework, and she’s been gone seven years today — Mother’s Day.
+Thank you for helping me through it.

-Our worship committee came to the conclusion that the second Sunday of May is an appropriate time to remember our family, and focus on our mother.
-Especially those snippets of grace that help us become the person we are and, yes, even grace to remember those times that we have yet to forgive.
-Every one of us has someone to observe whether we know, or have mixed feelings about our mother.
+Our worship committee concluded that the second Sunday of May is an appropriate time to remember our family and focus on our mother.
+Especially those snippets of grace that help us become who we are and, yes, even grace to remember those times we have yet to forgive.
+Everyone has someone to observe, whether we know or have mixed feelings about our mother.
 Maybe along with that, we will remember God’s love and give thanks for our lives.
 They also agree that carnations are a valid and caring way for people to remember their mothers when given that invitation.
 What would your worship committee decide if invited to explore an opportunity to plan a worship service on Mother’s Day?

 -----------

-(As of January, 2010) The Rev. Dr. Mann is a retired clergy with the United Church of Canada and Adjunct professor in Women’s Studies, Trinity College & Seminary.
-She has just celebrated thirty years of ministry in serving God in Alberta and Ontario.
-She is an award winning author and active member of The Word Guild.
+(As of January 2010) The Rev. Dr. Mann is a retired clergy with the United Church of Canada and an Adjunct Professor in Women’s Studies at Trinity College & Seminary.
+She has just celebrated thirty years of ministry serving God in Alberta and Ontario.
+She is an award-winning author and active member of The Word Guild.
 She and Doug have been married for fifty-three years.
 They have five children and eleven grandchildren.

 I welcome your comments at ([email protected]) now [email protected]